gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine thought that Razi was about as likely to get lost as he was to grow wings and fly, but she was happy to have company.
-As they walked down Slip Street, the bookster had her say words aloud in Gandan-o, reminding him every dozen steps to roll her r's and soften her n's.
+As they walked down Slip Street, the bookster had her say words aloud in Gandan-o, reminding her every dozen steps to roll her r's and soften her n's.

 They stopped when they reached Mamaere Mayeule's.
 "Please thank your